akhil-kumar-donthi/MAP-of-MTC-and-DTAP-of-MTC/README.md

 Then I would like to be part of the Development team.

-Both Applications are exclusively for MTC: Metropolitan Transport Corporations.
+Both Applications are exclusively for MTC: Metropolitan Transport Corporations and it's Passengers.

 1) DTAP: Digital Ticket Application for Passengers.
 2) MAP: Monitoring Applications for Passengers.